 Remote Programming of Alarm Panels over IP

-Our IP Alarm Monitoring Solutions supports both panel initiated and Alarm Company initiated upload download calls.
-All devices provisioned for use with the solution automatically include the ability to go into Upload/Download (UDL) Mode to allow remote programming of alarm panels (or other control equipment).
+Our Cloud based Alarm Signaling Solutions support panel initiated, CallBack and Alarm Company initiated Upload/Download (UDL) calls over IP.
+All devices provisioned for use with our platform automatically include the ability to go into UDL Mode to allow remote programming of alarm panels (or other control equipment).
 This is a very important feature that has been overlooked by the majority of our competitors.

 RFC Reference: http://www.ietf.org/rfc/rfc2396.txt

-The answer is that it takes place within a software component called a Virtual Receiver which sits on a server within our AlarmCloud Platform.
-The primary job of the Virtual Receiver is to receive alarm signals from remote alarm panels utilizing Cisco/Linksys VoIP adapters for transmission over IP.
+The answer is that it takes place within a software component called a Virtual Receiver which runs on multiple servers within our AlarmCloud Platform.
+The primary job of each Virtual Receiver is to receive alarm signals from remote alarm panels utilizing regular 'off the shelf' Cisco/Linksys VoIP adapters for transmission over IP.
 An additional feature of the Virtual Receiver allows it to distinguish between alarm calls and UDL calls.
-When a UDL call is detected, the phone number to URI mapping is used to redirect the call to the correct recipient.
+When a UDL call is detected, the phone number to URI mapping is used to redirect the call to the correct recipient (panel).

 Typical Upload/Download Scenario

-To provide an overview of UDL support within the Linksys Solution, we will use an example Alarm Company with two Customers.
-Customer 'A' allows the Alarm Company to dial in to program the panel but Customer 'B' only allows UDL to be initiated from their end.
-It is presumed that both Customers have an IP Alarms provisioned Linksys device connected to their alarm panel and the Alarm Company have a Cisco/Linksys SPA3102 provisioned for UDL.
+To provide an overview of UDL support within the Cisco/Linksys Solution, we will use an example Alarm Company with two Customers.
+Customer 'A' allows the Alarm Company to dial in to program the panel but Customer 'B' only allows UDL to be initiated from the alarm panel end.
+It is presumed that both Customers have an IP Alarms provisioned Cisco device connected to their alarm panel and the Alarm Company have a Cisco SPA3102 provisioned for UDL.

 So how does the Virtual Receiver keep track of client URI's if they do not have fixed IP addresses or dynamic domain names?
 Well, each client Cisco/Linksys device sends a heartbeat packet to the Virtual Receiver every 50 seconds.
+Most routers keep a 'pinhole' open for 1 minute, so this allows the AlarmCloud platform to contact client devices at any time.
 The Virtual Receiver stores the IP address and port number detected from the incoming packet in the mapping table and uses it as part of the URI.
 If the Customers IP address changes, the new IP address will be detected from the next heartbeat packet and the mapping will be updated accordingly.

 In both examples, calls will be logged by the Virtual Receiver for audit purposes.